Masters 2017: Garcia, Fowler in leading four

 Belgian debutant Pieters, 25, who played a starring role for Europe on his Ryder Cup debut in September, hit 68, while the ever-improving Fowler joined the quartet late Friday with a 67.

 The 37-year-old Garcia, for so long golf's nearly man, is playing in his 73rd major as a professional but is still chasing a first win.
-Should it come Sunday, it would coincide with what would have been fellow Spaniard Seve Ballesteros' 60th birthday.
+Could the stars finally be aligning for him?
+Sunday coincides with what would have been fellow Spaniard Seve Ballesteros' 60th birthday.

 Ballesteros, who died in 2011, was the first European to win the Masters in 1980 and backed it up with another green jacket in 1983.